hserang/ui_react_base/README.md

 # Formatting Code

-[Prettier](https://prettier.io/) is an opinionated code formatter with support for JavaScript, CSS and JSON.
+[Prettier](https://prettier.io/) is an opinionated code formatter with support for JavaScript, CSS and [more](https://prettier.io/docs/en/language-support.html).
 It's setup to run as `precommit` in this repo, you also can do [editor integration](https://prettier.io/docs/en/editors.html) and activate on save auto format in your IDE.
 [Options](https://prettier.io/docs/en/options.html) can be set in `.prettierrc.json` file

+# ESLint

+create-react-app comes with ESLint already setup in this repo we just make sure ESLint and Prettier are integrated correctly.
+To display lint output in your editor just install the plugin and you are good to go.
+Use `.eslintrc` file to configure more rules and plugings.

 # bash_profile